 This website is intended to provide a general guide to our Private Client Services.
 We would always encourage prospective clients to contact their most convenient Sovereign office for an initial consultation.
-This will be given without fee or commitment.
 Should you choose to proceed, we will provide accurate time and cost estimates before undertaking any work on your behalf.

 For further details on our Private Client Services, please use the links below.

 The Financial Action Task Force (FATF) developed a series of Recommendations that are recognised as the international standard for anti-money laundering (AML) and combating the financing of terrorism (CFT).
 First issued in 1990, the FATF Recommendations have been revised to ensure that they remain up-to-date and relevant, and they are intended to be of universal application.

 As a result, all corporate and trust service providers and financial institutions have a statutory duty to implement KYC procedures for all clients, new and old.
 Clients must expect to supply proof of identity, proof of residential address and references.
 They must also explain the source and business purpose for any substantial movement of funds.
 Compliance with these standards brings additional costs and inconvenience but is entirely unavoidable.
 KYC is now mandatory under local and international regulations and/or laws.